- Fleet capital and repair costs significantly more than administration and licensure.

 As such, your TCO is $65.50 per mile.
 You should note that about 76% ($49.60 divided by $65.60) of this cost comes from your Class 6 vehicles.
 This uneven TCO distribution matters when you’re figuring out how to reduce your fleet maintenance costs.

 Key takeaway: To calculate your fleet maintenance costs, add up all capital, repair, administration and licensing costs per vehicle category.
+You can make this easier by tracking data using electronic logging devices (ELD), which are also critical to adhere to ELD mandates required by law.

 Tips to reduce your fleet maintenance costs